Psychological and Emotional Aspects of Skin Conditions

 The following train of thought may look familiar to you.
 You may think, “My skin is awful.
 What’s wrong with me?”
 This can turn into: “My skin is awful.
 No one will love me,” or “My skin is awful.
 I hate myself,” or “My skin is awful.
 My life is hopeless,” or “My skin is awful.
 I hate the world.”
 If you have experienced any of these thoughts or similar ones, you know firsthand how stressful it is.

 The snowball isn’t just emotional, either.
 According to dermatologist Dr. Flor A. Mayoral (American Academy of Dermatology, 2007), “In treating hundreds of patients over the years with skin conditions such as eczema, rosacea, acne, psoriasis, I have seen firsthand how stress can aggravate the skin and trigger unexpected flare-ups that, in effect, create more stress for patients.
 Learning how to manage the effects of stress on your skin can help alleviate some of the anxiety and symptoms.”

-Intense emotions such as stress, anger, fear, or pressure can trigger acne and rosacea or cause an eczema or psoriasis flare-up.
-This is thought to be, at least in some conditions, a result of an inflammatory stress response induced by activation of the sympathetic nervous system.
-For example, studies by Stohl et al have shown that sympathetic neurotransmitters such as norepinephrine can cause the release of inflammatory signaling molecules that may in turn activate inflammatory pathways in the skin.
+Intense emotions, such as stress, anger, fear, or pressure, can trigger acne and rosacea or cause eczema or psoriasis flare-up.
+This is thought to be, at least in some conditions, a result of an inflammatory stress response induced by the activation of the sympathetic nervous system.
+For example, studies by Stohl et al. have shown that sympathetic neurotransmitters such as norepinephrine can cause the release of inflammatory signaling molecules that may, in turn, activate inflammatory pathways in the skin.